shajra/nix-project/README.md

         -h, --help          print this help message
-        -e, --evaluate      evaluate all SRC blocks before exporting -E, --no-evaluate   don't evaluate before exporting (default) -n, --nix NIX_EXE   filepath to 'nix' binary to put on PATH -N, --no-nix        don't put found Nix binaries on PATH (default)
-        -i, --ignore REGEX  ignore matched paths when searching
+        -e, --evaluate      evaluate all SRC blocks before exporting -E, --no-evaluate   don't evaluate before exporting (default) -N, --nix NIX_EXE   filepath to 'nix' binary to put on PATH -i, --ignore REGEX  ignore matched paths when searching -y, --yes           answer "yes" to all queries for evaluation -n, --no            answer "no" to all queries for evaluation

         This script is recommended for use in a clean environment with a PATH controlled by Nix.
 This helps make executed source blocks more deterministic.
 However, if the source blocks need to execute Nix commands, it's best to use the Nix version already installed on the system, rather than a pinned version.
-This is what the '-n' option is for.
+This is what the '-N' option is for.

-        If using both '-e' and '-E' options (or similarly '-n' and '-N'), the last one is overriding (useful for automation/defaults).
+        If using both '-e' and '-E' options the last one is overriding (useful for automation/defaults).

         Note, the '-e' switch evaluates the Org-mode file in-place.
         No evaluation occurs during the export to Markdown, which